Seagate/uds-deploy-k8s/README.md

 ### Deploying UDS Pilot Link
 The `deploy_pilot_link.sh` script is used to deploy **UDS Pilot Link**.
 In this example we will deploy a **UDS Pilot Link Controller** and 2 **UDS Pilot Link Data Services** onto `node-1` on the Kubernetes cluster.

-We set the namspace to the same as the label `detect1` that we put on `node-1` using the `-n` option.
+We set the namespace to the same as the label `detect1` that we put on `node-1` using the `-n` option.
 We select the `detect` deployment type with the `-t` option.
 We provide the configuration file `pilot-link-ctrlr-detect1-config.json` with the `-f` option.

 **Note:** The script will ask for a password for the auto registration feature.
 The feature is not enabled for Lyve Pilot yet.
-We `echo noset` for the password to avoid the interactive prompt.
+We `echo notset` for the password to avoid the interactive prompt.

 **Note:** Information on the all functions and usage is available by providing the `-h` option